killsanEXE/tidecoin-ext/README.md

-How to test extension yoursefl:
+How to test extension yourself:

     1. Build react app
     2. Go to extensions in your browser and click on "Manage Extensions"